Skip to content

 ARTS & CRAFTS

-Come learn the art of needle felting and create a two-dimensional wool sculpture using a special barbed needle.
-We will use cookie cutters to help create a fun holiday shape (trees, candy canes, etc.).
-Add a pin to turn your design into a brooch, or add some string to create a hanging ornament.
-Needles, wool roving, cookie cutters, and other felting materials will be provided.
+Learn the art of needle felting and create a three-dimensional wool owl sculpture.
+We'll use a special barbed needle and a foam block to create a wool sculpture without using water.
+Needles and all necessary felting materials will be provided.
 No experience necessary.
 Ages 14 and up.
-Students aged 10-13 are welcome with a caregiver who should also register for the class.
+Students aged 12-13 are welcome with an adult caregiver who should also register for the class.

 Graham Beards (flickr)